Halfway between Yosemite and San Francisco, park your car and stretch your legs in Modesto.

 See a Show at The Gallo Center for the Arts

 And if you’re spending the night, check out a performance.
 The Gallo Center for the Arts has two theaters where you can see comedy, Broadway touring groups and Modesto Symphony Orchestra.
 Yes, the center is named after the city’s most famous family.
-The E.&J. Gallo Winery, the largest family winery in the United States, is based here.
+The E.&J. Gallo Winery, the largest family winery in the world, is based here.

-“Modesto is warm and friendly — a place where you'll find kind people, incredible hospitality, varied lodging for every budget, and just that right mix of comfort and culture,” says Todd Aronson, CEO of Modesto Convention & Visitors Bureau.
+“Modesto is warm and friendly — a place where you'll find kind people, incredible hospitality, varied lodging for every budget, and just that right mix of comfort and culture,” says Todd Aaronson, CEO of Modesto Convention & Visitors Bureau.
 “There are so few places you can go today and enjoy a live show (be it a play, a blues band or the symphony) and enjoy local cuisine yet still be in bed by 9 or midnight, if you choose.”

 Modesto as George Lucas' Birthplace

 Want a little trivia?
 American filmmaker George Lucas was born in Modesto.

 Lucas based his breakout film American Graffiti on his teenage years cruising the streets of Modesto in the late 1950s and early 1960s.
 Take a spin back in time and cruise the streets that inspired his 1973 film on 10th and 11th Streets downtown between G and K Streets.

 Afterwards, park your car and walk to the pedestrian-only stretch of 10th Street Plaza where you’ll find restaurants, an 18-plex movie theater and perhaps live music in the summer.
 It’s worth strolling J Street where most of the city’s art galleries, and an antique shop, are clustered.